tbates/tbates.github.io/_posts/1995-11-20-detailed-umxPath.markdown

 ## "Staying on the (Wright) path"

-`umxPath` is a core umx function.

-It has a full set options to facilitate easy path specification, streamlining script writing, and increasing readability.
+`umxPath` is a core `umx` function.
+It facilitates path specification, streamlines scripts, and increases readability.

 Let's start using `umxPath` to specify a [CFA](https://en.wikipedia.org/wiki/Confirmatory_factor_analysis) model with a slight increase in complexity: two linked latent factors forced to be the same:

 ![UmxPath Model1](/media/umxPath/umxPath_model1.png)

-We'll also use umxRAM so we get automatic labeling and good start values.
+We'll also use `umxRAM` to give us automagical labeling and good start values.

 ```r
 # 1. grab some data